semaphoreci/semaphore/docs/docs/using-semaphore/languages/elixir-erlang.md

 Use `earlc` to compile an Erlang source code to binary.

-For instance, with source file called `hello.erl`:
+For instance, with a source file called `hello.erl`:

 ```earlang
 %% Programmer: Mihalis Tsoukalos